mechanomi/img-mm/README.md

 - [x] Research and decide on ELO algo
 - [X] Research and decide upon metadata format
 - [X] Modify app to read metadata
+- [X] Add filter for unsupported file types
+- [X] Modify app display two random images side-by-side
-- [ ] Modify app display images in a form which can be submitted by selecting one
+- [ ] Modify app to use a form to select one image
-- [ ] Modify app to calculate ranks and write to image metadata
+- [ ] Modify app to calculate new ranks and write to image metadata

 ### Improve MVP